-We remember all too clearly the complete devastation a natural disaster can cause.
 Since your pet depends entirely on you for safety and protection, your personal plan is vital to their survival.
+Start planning now for how to keep pets safe in natural disasters and everyday emergencies.

 Have current color photographs of your pet showing and distinguishing markings with your emergency supplies.
 If you and your pet become separated, these photographs will help identify him.